parkerhong2005/parkerhong2005.github.io/about.md

   <div class="about-content">
     <h2>About Me</h2>
     <p>
-    Born and raised in Chicago, Illinois, I’ve been immersed in the world of engineering and design from an early age.
+    Born and raised in Chicago, Illinois, I’ve been fascinated with the world of engineering and design from an early age.
 From LEGO bricks to buildings to boats, I’ve always been drawn into the world of building and design from an early age.
-Whether working with parts, people, or puzzle pieces, I aim to leverage my skills in design and organization to create solutions that are greater than the sum of their parts.
+Whether working with puzzle pieces or people, I aim to leverage my skills in design and organization to create solutions that are greater than the sum of their parts.
     <br> <br>
-    Through the multidisciplinary MaDE curriculum, I’m honing my design and rapid prototyping abilities, applying them to hands-on projects with Northwestern’s Segal Design Institute, the Northwestern Formula Racing team, and Evanston Township High School.
+    Through the multidisciplinary Manufacturing and Design Engineering (MaDE) curriculum, I’m honing my design, machining, and rapid prototyping abilities, applying them to hands-on projects with Northwestern’s Segal Design Institute, the Northwestern Formula SAE team, and Evanston Township High School (ETHS).
 Each of these experiences have given me a unique perspective on collaborative problem-solving and iterative design.
     <br> <br>
     Outside the classroom, I am passionate about rowing, a sport that requires precision and teamwork.
-I currently serve as the Men’s Varsity Captain of the Northwestern Crew Men's Varsity team.
-Even in my ninth year of rowing, I’m constantly refining my technique and pushing my limits.
-Coaching at ETHS and the Chicago Rowing Foundation— where I first discovered the sport— has been equally rewarding, allowing me to give back to a community that shaped me.
+I currently serve as captain of the Northwestern Crew Men's Varsity team.
+Even as I approach a decade in the sport of rowing, I’m continually refining my technique and pushing my own limits.
+Coaching at ETHS and the Chicago Rowing Foundation— where I first discovered the sport— has been equally rewarding, allowing me to give back to a community that helped shape who I am today.
     </p>
   </div>
 </section>